Doña Eutimia: Paladar in Havana, Cuba

 The iconic and ubiquitous Traditional Mojito (Mojito Tradicional)

-Although the menu had several fantastic cocktail options, you can never go wrong with the Traditional Mojito (Mojito Tradicional).
-Made with Havana Club 3 Year Old Rum and an ample amount of fresh mint, this cocktail not only looked stunning but also tasted great.
-It was the ideal beverage on a hot day in Havana.
+Made with Havana Club 3 Year Old Rum and a generous amount of fresh mint, this cocktail not only looked beautiful but tasted great.
+Refreshing and cold, it was the ideal drink on a hot day in Havana.

 Leticia Croquettes (Croquetas de Leticia)